-Which sections of the Minnesota Statewide Conservation and Preservation Plan are applicable to this program:
+Which two sections of the Minnesota Statewide Conservation and Preservation Plan are most applicable to this project?

-• H1 Protect priority land habitats

-• H3 Improve connectivity and access to recreation
+- H1 Protect priority land habitats - H3 Improve connectivity and access to recreation

-Which other plans are addressed in this program:
+Which two other plans are addressed in this program?

 - Grassland Conservation Plan for Prairie Grouse - Minnesota Prairie Conservation Plan